webscraperio/web-scraper-documentation/docs/Data Export.md

 JSON file format contains one JSON record per line.
 New line characters found in data will be escaped as `"\n"` so `\n` character can be safely used as a record separator.

-Note!
-Parsing the entire file as a JSON string will not work since all records are not wrapped in a JSON array.
+**Note!** Parsing the entire file as a JSON string will not work since all records are not wrapped in a JSON array.
 This was a design decision to make it easier to parse large files.

 ![Fig. 4: JSON Data format] [web-scraper-export-format-json]

 ### CSV

-`Comma Seperated Values` files format is formatted as described in RFC 4180 standard.
+`Comma Separated Values` files format is formatted as described in RFC 4180 standard.
 Values are quoted in double quotes `"` and in case when a double quote character is in text it is escaped with another double quote character.
 Lines are separated with `CR+LF` `\r\n` characters.
 Additionally CSV files include byte order mark (BOM) `U+FEFF` characters at the beginning of the file to hint that the file will be in UTF-8 format.